 Professional background

-He underwent subspecialist training in colorectal surgery in Adelaide, Australia and St Mark’s Hospital before being appointed clinical senior lecturer and consultant colorectal surgeon at St Mary’s and Charing Cross Hospitals.
-During this time, he started specialising in inflammatory bowel disease surgery, became clinical lead for enhanced recovery after colorectal surgery and trained on the Senhance robotic surgery platform.
+He trained in general and colorectal surgery on the London Northwest Thames training rotation.
+He received a research fellowship from the Royal College of Surgeons of England in 2008 and was awarded a PhD by Imperial College London in 2012.
+He underwent further subspecialist training in colorectal surgery in Adelaide, Australia and St Mark's Hospital before being appointed clinical senior lecturer and consultant colorectal surgeon at St Mary's and Charing Cross Hospitals in 2015.
+During this time, he focussed on colorectal cancer and inflammatory bowel disease surgery, became clinical lead for enhanced recovery after colorectal surgery and trained on the Senhance robotic surgery platform.
+In 2019, he moved to University College London Hospitals, where he continued to develop his interests in minimally invasive techniques.
+He transitioned from laparoscopic to robotic surgery in 2020 and acted as the implementation co-lead for the multi-specialty robotic surgery programme at UCLH.
+To date, he has completed over 250 robotic procedures on the daVinci platform.

 Research interests